|Register On Nairaland / LOGIN! / Trending / Recent / New|

-They are gone!
+They were gone!

-Another thud echoed behind the closed doors of the room next to the dinning table.
-With large lump in my throat, I tiptoed towards the door.
-For all I knew, the white orbs could have reappeared in the store room, but once I switched on the bulb, nothing out of the ordinary sprang up.
+Another thud echoed behind the closed doors of the room next to the dining table.
+With a large lump in my throat, I tiptoed towards the door.
+For all I knew, the white orbs could have reappeared in the storeroom, but once I pushed the door and switched on the bulb, nothing out of the ordinary sprang up.

-The room was filled with different travelling bags.
+The room was filled with different traveling bags.
 My eyes darted to the floor and next to a red bag was a guitar.
 I was unsure if it was all in my head, but I could’ve sworn the instrument started vibrating until my hands touched it.

 |Re: TÉLLÀ ( A Paranormal Story) by Treasurewamiri(f): 11:46pm On Aug 25, 2018|

 It's 11:45pm yet no update, kilode?
 Hope you're good OP?

 |Re: TÉLLÀ ( A Paranormal Story) by sosa993: 5:39pm On Aug 26, 2018|